microsoft/onnxruntime/rust/README.md

 To select which strategy to use, set the `ORT_RUST_STRATEGY` environment variable to:

-1. `download`: This is the default if `ORT_RUST_STRATEGY` is not set;
+1. `download`: Download prebuilt onnxruntime;
 2. `system`: To use a locally installed version (use `ORT_RUST_LIB_LOCATION` environment variable to point to the install path)
-3. `compile`: To compile the library
+3. `compile`: To compile the library.
+This is the default.

 The `download` strategy supports downloading a version of ONNX that supports CUDA.
 To use this, set the environment variable `ORT_RUST_USE_CUDA=1` (only supports Linux or Windows).

-Until the build script allow compilation of the runtime, see the [compilation notes](ONNX_Compilation_Notes.md) for some details on the process.

 ### Note on 'ORT_RUST_STRATEGY=system'